danneedebro/Text2Relap/Docs/Example-Tanksystem2/Readme.md

 ## Step 1: Add new pipe geometry

-## Step 2: Set timestep control

-## Step 3: Generate input file and review output
+## Step 2: Generate input file and review output

-## Step 4: Run calculation and look at result
+## Step 3: Run calculation and look at result